xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 4. Add your SSH key to the ssh-agent.
 5. Add a new SSH key to your BitBucket account.

-### Clone a Katalon Studio project from a Git repository in BitBucket
+### Clone a Katalon Studio project from a BitBucket repository

 1. In BitBucket, get the repository URL with **SSH Protocol** for the project clone.